Kim Zolciak-Biermann Flaunts Toned Body In Skimpy Bikini, Gives Shout-Out To Plastic Surgeon

 Don’t Be Tardy star Kim Zolciak-Biermann brought a little heat to a gorgeous looking beach and has the pictures to prove it.
-While walking hand-in-hand with her daughter, Kaia, the reality star flaunted her toned body in a skimpy, hot pink bikini, and shared the sultry snap to Instagram.
+While walking hand in hand with her daughter, Kaia, the reality star flaunted her toned body in a skimpy, hot pink bikini, and shared the sultry snap to Instagram.

 Zolciak-Biermann wore her platinum locks in a loose, messy bun on top of her head for the sunny stroll.
 She accessorized with a pair of oversized sunglasses and a fuschia cup to sip on something yummy as she and her daughter toed the shoreline.
 Showing a side view of her curvaceous body, the reality star showed off the skintight garb, including the tiny, low-waisted bottoms that gave a glimpse of her voluptuous backside.